-Light, moist, and very chocolatey, these easy one-bowl chocolate cupcakes are dairy-free, egg-free, and vegan.
-They'll improve any day that needs a special treat!
+Light, moist, and very chocolatey, these eggless chocolate cupcakes are dairy-free, egg-free, and vegan.
+Easy to make in only one bowl (no mixer needed!), they'll improve any day that needs a special treat!

 Why this recipe works